Keep actions separate between shared inboxes

 Set up your shared inbox by following the steps listed here.

 In the Settings tab, before clicking Finish, toggle on Keep actions in this inbox separate from other inboxes.

 For existing shared inboxes

 Click the gear icon on the top right of Front and into the Company settings tab.
 Click Inboxes, and select the shared inbox.

 Click on the Settings tab.

 Toggle on Keep actions in this inbox separate from other inboxes.

 Click Save changes.

-This setting is available for team inboxes only.
+This setting is available for shared inboxes only.

 Can I still manually merge?